Architecture

 |---|---|

-| Local machine | GitHub issue fetching, type-checker execution via subprocess, AST analysis, runtime crash detection, Hypothesis testing, and static flow analysis |
+| Local machine | GitHub issue fetching, type-checker execution via subprocess, runtime crash detection, and Hypothesis property-based testing |

 Important: Type-checker outputs are real.
 Every status comes from actually invoking